conda/ceps/cep-recipe-serialization.md

     run_exports: { package_name: run_export } # all run_exports.json that were found among the packages in this environment
   run:
     depends: [list of dependencies with dependency source information]
-    constrains: [list of constrains with dependency source information]
+    constraints: [list of constraints with dependency source information]
     run_exports: optional run_export dictionary
 ```